dx219/M4R/README.md

 # M4R
-an exploration for Energy-Based Models
+An exploration for Energy-Based Models